mozilla/pkipolicy/rootstore/policy.md

 #### 3.1.4 Public Audit Information ####

 The publicly-available documentation relating to each audit MUST contain the information required by section 5.1 of the [CCADB Policy](https://www.ccadb.org/policy) and the [CA locations that were or were not audited][Audited-Location].
-Audit reports must also contain or be accompanied by the name of the lead auditor and [qualifications of the team][Auditor-Qualifications] performing the audit, as required by section 3.2.
+Audit reports MUST also contain or be accompanied by the name of the lead auditor and [qualifications of the team][Auditor-Qualifications] performing the audit, as required by section 3.2.

 If Mozilla determines that an audit provided does not meet the requirements of this policy, then Mozilla MAY require that the CA operator obtain a new audit, at the CA operator's expense, for the period of time in question.
 Additionally, depending on the nature of concerns with the audit, Mozilla MAY require that the CA operator obtain such an audit from a new auditor.